-REQUIREMENTS AND CRITERIA RFP RESPONSE PERIOD
+RFP RESPONSE PERIOD

 The RFP will include a general description of the Project including programmatic, technical requirements and University standards; functional and operational elements; and target budget and schedule for design and construction of the Project.
-The RFP Response will place emphasis on the design-build teams' approach to the project including the following; design, contracting, cost control during design and construction, schedule management, quality control, along with subconsultant and trade partner selection.
+The RFP Response will place emphasis on the design-build teams' approach to the project including the following: design, contracting, cost control during design and construction, schedule management, quality control, along with subconsultant and trade partner selection.

-An important element of this RFP stage of the selection will be two interviews.
-The first of which is an interview hosted by the shortlisted firm at the location of their choice (likely firm office or project site).
+An important element of this RFP stage of the selection will be an interview.
+The interview will be hosted at Knott Dairy Center and will include a tour of the facilities.
 The goal of this interview is to understand the working relationship and the design process of the design-build team.
-The interview session is anticipated to be approximately four to five hours in length and include a short design charrette.
-The second interview, one week after the first, will be 90-minutes in length and held virtually.
-The goal of this second interview is to assess the team's approach to virtual collaboration and to allow a second opportunity to explore the Design-Build team's interactions and opportunity to verify what you heard from WSU during the first interview.
+The interview session is anticipated to be approximately four to five hours in length and include a one-to-two-hour design charrette.

 Rendered images, sophisticated physical models, animations, or other forms of finely presented designs are specifically not to be a part of this charrette and are believed to be premature at this stage of the project.
 Rather, the University team wishes to understand the iterative, explorative nature of the design-build teams' process and how the design-build teams are able to do so within the established goals of the project.
 Issues relevant to this work session are an understanding of the breadth of critical issues and drivers that may influence the core understanding of the project; an exploration of programmatic elements that are seen as critical and opportunities for enriching the project; or other aspects of the program/site/context which may influence the evolution of a solution.
 The design-build teams' understanding of a project cost model, including opportunities within the model for meaningful alternatives and choices, is of great interest to the selection team.
 The design-build teams should be prepared to discuss cost and scope relationships during this exploratory process.
-This includes the teams approach to the design deliverables during the design progression to show the progress of the team's ability to deliver within the established GMP.
+This includes the team's approach to the design deliverables during the design progression to show the progress of the team's ability to deliver within the established GMP.